You have 3 choices. You have to choose one!

 You will find that its an appropriate time to use the Backward Chaining teaching method to progress the practice.

 Starting in this court the coach will find it easier to reduce or increase the difficulty by changing the players starting position, feeder’s position and the elements of the feeding.

 Importantly – All this can be done whilst maintaining the essential technical elements

-Even if you throw in a super tough feed, which I recommend 🙂
+Even if you occasionally use a super tough feed, which I recommend 🙂

-Please think about how this practice would differ in terms of feeding, player progress and development of core techniques IF you were to start the player in their FH court.
+Please think about how this practice would differ in terms of feeding, player progress and development of core techniques IF you were to start overhead coaching with the player in their FH court.

-Of course, you may decide it doesn’t matter which side the players start in, however, I would always start in this RTH/BH court with a beginer player.
+Of course, you may decide it doesn’t matter which side the players start in

 - the shuttle will be passing over the players’ non-racket shoulder rather than out to their ‘open side’, therefore removing the opportunity to play a deep fh pull when the feed is too flat

 - in the right-hand court, players must be allowed the choice of rotating or staying sideways (block jumping) when striking the shuttle, the player decides

 - therefore to encourage rotation in the RTH court this option must be removed.
 Only starting in the RTH ensures this.